 Description

-HISTORICAL NOTE: Thomas Charles Druce was a furniture dealer in Baker Street.
-In 1896 his daughter-in-law claimed that he had been William John Cavendish Bentinck-Scott, fifth Duke of Portland, a noted recluse, leading a double life.
-In 1907 the grave was opened to test allegations that Druce's funeral had been false, with a coffin filled with lead weights; the coffin proving to contain Druce, three of the trial witnesses were indicted for perjury.
+Historically, Thomas Charles Druce was a furniture dealer based in Baker Street.
+In 1896, his daughter-in-law claimed that he was actually William John Cavendish Bentinck-Scott, the fifth Duke of Portland, who was known for being a recluse and allegedly living a double life.
+In 1907, the grave was opened to investigate claims that Druce's funeral had been a sham, with a coffin filled with lead weights.
+The investigation confirmed that the coffin contained Druce, leading to the indictment of three witnesses for perjury.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.